Waboodoo/HTTP-Shortcuts/docs/scripting.md

 The function will return an object which contains a `status` field which you can query to see if the shortcut's execution was successful.
 It may contain the values "success", "failure", or "unknown".

 - "success" means that the shortcut successfully executed an HTTP request.
-Its response is returned in the `response` field, using the same [format](#handle-response) as the `response` object that is available for the all shortcut executions.
+Its response is returned in the `response` field, using the same [format](#handle-response) as the `response` object that is available for all shortcut executions.
-- "failure" means that the shortcut's HTTP request failed, either due to a network error or the HTTP status was not 2xx.
-In this case, you can get more information about the failure via the `response` field or the `networkError` field.
+- "failure" means that the shortcut's HTTP request failed, either due to a network error or the HTTP status was not 2xx or 3xx.
+In this case, you can get more information about the failure via the `response` field or the `networkError` field, one of which is always non-null in this case.
 - "unknown" means that the shortcut did not (directly) make an HTTP request and therefore has no response.
 This will happen if the shortcut is not an HTTP shortcut or if the HTTP request was delayed or rescheduled.

 ```js